 The sustainability indicators used to measure the attainment of each of the environmental or social characteristics promoted by this financial product are:

-• Overall Global Compact Compliance Status of the core long book.
+• Overall Global Compact Compliance Status of the entire long position (consisting of both the core and tactical long positions)

 G. Methodologies for environmental or social characteristics

-The Investment Manager applies screens to its core long positions to exclude direct investment in issuers based on their involvement in certain activities.
+The Investment Manager applies screens to its entire long position, both core (long-term, fundamentally driven positions) and tactical (short-term, trading oriented positions) long positions to exclude direct investment in issuers based on their involvement in certain activities.
 Specifically, issuers are excluded if they derive more than 10% of their revenue from thermal coal extraction, shale energy extraction, oil sands extraction, or arctic oil and gas drilling or exploration.
 Issuers are also excluded if they are deemed to have failed to comply with the UN Global Compact Principles (which cover matters including human rights, labour, corruption, and environmental pollution).

-The Investment Manager also applies screens to its core long positions to exclude ESG laggards.
+The Investment Manager applies screens only to its core long positions to exclude ESG laggards.

-The Investment Manager carries out its review from an ESG perspective (i.e. ‘extra-financial analysis’) on at least 90% of the core long positions.
+The Investment Manager carries out its review from an ESG perspective (i.e. ‘extra-financial analysis’) on at least 90% of its entire long position, both core (long-term, fundamentally driven positions) and tactical (short-term, trading oriented positions) long positions.

 H. Data sources and processing

-The Fund has chosen MSCI’s ESG Manager as its primary data source for ESG (Environmental, Social and Governance) research.
+The Fund has chosen MSCI as its primary data source for ESG (Environmental, Social and Governance) research.

 1. Entity Level,